aritchie05/EcoCraftingTool/README.md

 costs for in-game items based on labor, materials, and crafting table upgrades.

 ## Dev Workflow
 To edit the repository, create a feature branch like `recipe-updates-9.6` and push the changes to that feature branch.
 Then, open a pull request into the `develop` branch.
 Verify and test the changes using the develop domain at https://eco-crafting-tool.vercel.app.
 Once the changes are confirmed, create a GitHub release and merge `develop` into `master`.
+This will deploy the changes to https://eco-calc.com.

 ## Editing Recipes and Items